rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

   Example: `./x.py test src/tools/tidy`

-- **Unittests** – The Rust standard library and many of the Rust packages include typical Rust `#[test]` unittests.
+- **Unit tests** – The Rust standard library and many of the Rust packages include typical Rust `#[test]` unittests.
 Under the hood, `x.py` will run `cargo test` on each package to run all the tests.

   Example: `./x.py test src/libstd`

-- **Doctests** – Example code embedded within Rust documentation is executed via `rustdoc --test`.
+- **Doc tests** – Example code embedded within Rust documentation is executed via `rustdoc --test`.
 Examples:

   `./x.py test src/doc` – Runs `rustdoc --test` for all documentation in